f courseIt’s time to show you covers to weird your family out.

 You’ve been handed the AUX cord.
 You are in control.
-You can choose to play the originals, but that’s not why you’re reading switching styles.
+Now, you can choose to play the originals, but that’s not why you’re reading switching styles.
+It’s in your hands.
 You can choose one close to the original like Philip Serino, or even Game Boy Jones.
 You want more, and weirder.
 That’s why you’re here, to weird out your family once and for all.
 It’s time for some confusingly weird tunes.

 Let’s get it out of the way.
 These are the weird of the obscure covers of well-known songs.
 These are the oddities of the oddities, the complexities of YouTube brought to you by Switching Styles.
 If you wanted something less odd, I would suggest Mike Masse, or Koto Covers, or Tarzan.

 Now that you’ve been warned, let’s begin with some of the oddest covers to weird out your family.